 Fully embedded within the University of Edinburgh’s approach is the art of co-creation.

 This is evident throughout our university, but a particular example is Edinburgh Futures Institute (EFI).
-Vital to the nature of the EFI is the reciprocity of challenges, ideas and economies that should flow between learners, researchers and businesses / organisations.
+Vital to the nature of the EFI is the reciprocity of challenges, ideas and economies that should flow between learners, researchers and businesses/organisations.
 Central to that process is co-creation.
-We encourage internal and external parties to meet, exchange and explore how knowledge from the multiple perspectives (civic, technical, corporate and social) can tackle the significant challenges that society faces in the present, and near futures.
+We encourage internal and external parties to meet, exchange and explore how knowledge from multiple perspectives (civic, technical, corporate and social) can tackle the significant challenges that society faces in the present, and near futures.

-Our achievements and expertise shows that the University of Edinburgh is a place to discover, explore and define opportunities to address small and large-scale challenges with you.
+Our achievements and expertise show that the University of Edinburgh is a place to discover, explore and define opportunities to address small and large-scale challenges with you.

 Discover how we’ve supported data-driven innovation in the creative industries and beyond, facilitating collaborations between industry and academia to produce ground-breaking new products, services and experiences.